trophies

 This award supports a post-bac, graduate student, or intern to attend the APA annual convention.
 The award supports travel and also includes mentorship from a current Division 54 Board Member.

-DetailsDeadline: mid-December Apply by: Email.
-For more details, please click on the award and review the description, eligibility, and how to apply.
+DetailsDeadline: mid-December, Apply by: Email.
+For more details, please click on READ MORE to review description, eligibility, and how to apply.

 Read More